 7. Millet 6-25 x 56 LRS-1 Illuminated Side Focus Tactical Riflescope – The Best Long Distance Optic for Scar 17

 If you’re interested in buying a long-distance riflescope, this one speaks volumes.
 The Millet LRS-1 offers the much-needed precision for all your extended range shots.
 No wonder the unit is suitable for tactical applications!

 This is a high-quality optic with a completely illuminated reticle.
 The latter is easy and convenient to use.
 But here’s the best part, the one that contributes to making precision shots.
 The gear offers such an advantage, thanks to the presence of the holdovers of windage and elevation mil-dot.
 (How scope adjustments work)

 As for the optic’s objective lens, you’ll be glad to know that it’s optimally huge.
-Combine that with multicoated lens and top quality glass.
+Combine that with a multicoated lens and top-quality glass.
 And you have an optic that transfers most of the light.
 There’s the factor that might win you over!

 Furthermore, the Millet LRS-1 has a waterproof and shockproof casing.
 That’s good news, as it means the riflescope won’t disappoint you, durability-wise.

 Let me use this section to highlight the basic yet most notable feature of the Millet LRS-1 Illuminated Side Focus Tactical Riflescope.
 It features turrets that you can adjust using only your fingertips.
 Such a design allows you to make precise adjustments.
 This is nothing but maximum convenience.